starwit-trainings/java-basics/README.md

 # Tutorial Java basics
 In this repository you will find a lecture to learn the Java programming language.

+## Setup & Tools
+In order to walk through examples, you'll need some pre-requisits on your computer.
+Follow steps in [this section](PrepareYourComputer.md), to prepare your computer.

 ## Repo structure

 Lecture is divided in a number of sections and each section has a readme file with explanations and tasks.
 There is also an introduction [slide deck](slides.md) which is using Marp to generate slides.